ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 Your first step is to decide which format you will write your snippets in.
 You main options are:

-1. **Covered in this article:** Native LuaSnip snippets written in Lua (support for all LuaSnip features, best integration with general Neovim ecosystem)
+1. **Covered in this article:** Native LuaSnip snippets written in Lua (support for all LuaSnip features, best integration with the general Neovim ecosystem)
-1. Parsing third-party snippets written for another snippet engine (e.g. VS Code, SnipMate).
+1. Use third-party snippets written for another snippet engine (e.g. VS Code, SnipMate) and try to parse them with LuaSnip's various snippet loaders.
-   Fewer features are available and complex snippets may not be parseable and will not work.
+   Fewer features are available, and complex snippets may not be parseable and will not work.

 *The rest of this article covers only native LuaSnip snippets written in Lua.*
 I think this makes sense because: